deepin-community/cppy/docs/source/errors.rst

 Error reporting
 ===============

-In addition to `cppy::ptr`, cppy provides a set a convenience function for reporting errors which all return a NULL pointer allowing them to be used as
+In addition to `cppy::ptr`, cppy provides a set of convenience functions for reporting errors which all return a NULL pointer allowing them to be used as
 follows: